Born: 03.06.1986 | Manacor, Mallorca, Spain

 "Rafa" Nadal Parera is widely regarded as one of the finest clay-court players in history, and is considered by some to be the greatest clay-court player of all time; he has been titled "The King of Clay".
 His evolution into an all-court threat has established him as one of the greatest players in tennis history, with some considering Nadal to be the greatest player of all time.

 Nadal and Mats Wilander are the only two male players in history who have won at least two Grand Slam titles on three different surfaces: hard court, grass, and clay.
-By winning the 2014 French Open, Nadal became the only male player to win a single Grand Slam tournament nine times and the first to win at least one Grand Slam tournament for ten consecutive years.
+By winning the 2018 French Open, Nadal became the only male player to win a single Grand Slam tournament eleven times and in 2014 was the first to win at least one Grand Slam tournament for ten consecutive years.
 Nadal holds the record for most consecutive titles at a particular tournament after winning his eighth straight Monte-Carlo Masters in 2012 and is the only player in the open era to achieve such a feat.
 Nadal is the only male player in tennis history to win one Grand Slam and Masters 1000 title for ten consecutive years from 2005 - 2014.

 Nadal generally plays aggressive, behind-the-baseline game founded on heavy topspin groundstrokes, consistency, speedy footwork and tenacious court coverage, thus making him an aggressive counterpuncher.
 Known for his athleticism and speed around the court, Nadal is an excellent defender who hits well on the run, constructing winning plays from seemingly defensive positions.
 He also plays very fine dropshots, which work especially well because his heavy topspin often forces opponents to the back of the court.
 Nadal employs a semi-western grip forehand, often with a "lasso-whip" follow through, where his left arm hits through the ball and finishes above his left shoulder – as opposed to a more traditional finish across the body or around his opposite shoulder.
 Nadal's forehand groundstroke form allows him to hit shots with heavy topspin – more so than many of his contemporaries.